A little Butt Sex 101.

 2. Start out with a sex toy.

 The anus doesn’t expand as easily as the vagina does, so before attempting full-on penetration with a penis or dildo, start out by applying pressure with a finger or a tongue.
-Once your partner is comfortable, slip in a finger or a small sex toy.
+Once your partner is comfortable, slip in a finger or a small sex toy (with their permission, of course).
 The receiving partner may want to lie face down to minimize pressure on the anus.
 If you’re starting out with a sex toy, it should have a flared base to prevent the sphincter from pulling the toy farther into the rectum.
 Dildos should also be made of a relatively flexible material to prevent tearing.
 Bear in mind that silicone sex toys are incompatible with silicone-based lubes (although, this can be avoided by using a condom with the toy!).

 3. Use multiple condoms (no, not at the same time).